The Old is Good Enough

 This means the program has become obsolete, and we are supposed to download the newer and better replacement.
 Obsolete does not mean the program has stopped working, but it does mean we will no longer get support from the people who made it.

 At first this is not a problem.
 Everything seems to operate as normal.
 But the end result is invariably heartache and distress.

-This is why Jesus said sinners were entering the kingdom ahead of the religious (Matthew 21:31).
-Unacquainted with the old wine of rule-keeping and proper behavior, they were more than ready to imbibe the new wine of unconditional love and acceptance.
+This is why Jesus said sinners were entering the kingdom ahead of the religious (Matt.
+21:31).
+Unacquainted with the old wine of rule-keeping and proper behavior, the the tax collectors and prostitutes were more than ready to imbibe the new wine of unconditional love and acceptance.